What is Connections?

-USU 1010 Connections is a two-credit academic course designed to ease your student’s transition to Utah State.
-It is an optional course, but highly recommended to gain an edge and learn exactly what it takes to be successful at USU and beyond.
+USU 1010: Connections is a two-credit academic course designed to ease your student's transition to Utah State.
+Connections is optional but highly recommended to learn exactly what it takes to be successful at USU and beyond.
 The course ends with a unique luminary procession - a reverse image of the commencement ceremony that will signify the end of their college career - a favorite of many Aggies.

 "My instructor was very effective in helping me transition to Utah State University.
 She helped us know how to read a class syllabus and encouraged us to stay organized.
 She gave us a taste of different programs we can become involved in, such as the Honors Program, the Service-Learning Program, and the Study Abroad Program.
 She helped us know what to expect and what we needed to do to be ready for college."